google/oss-fuzz/docs/advanced-topics/reproducing.md

 with the appropriate [sanitizer](https://github.com/google/sanitizers) (e.g. if this is a buffer overflow, with [AddressSanitizer](http://clang.llvm.org/docs/AddressSanitizer.html)).
-Similarly, if your project has opted-in to i386 fuzzing, you may need to specify `--architecture i386` to reproduce i386 bugs.

 If you are not sure how to build the fuzzer using the project's build system, you may also use Docker